GameNewb/Adventures-Of-Monkey-King/README.md

 The Adventures of Monkey King is a 2D platformer game that is similar to Super Mario.
 Right now, the game is still currently in development (alpha stage).

+All the sprites in this game, including backgrounds, were created by me through Piskel app and Adobe Photoshop.

 License:

 Copyright (c) 2016 Kyle Del Castillo